tom-hoffman/modular-playground/docs/mission.md

 #### Why Circuit Playground Express?

-The first reason for basing this project on the CPX is that our school purchased class sets of them to teach the popular Code.org Computer Science Discoveries course.
-This course is widely taught in US middle and high schools.
-In exploring and testing various approaches and microcontrollers, it became apparent that there were some significant advantages to the Circuit Playground Express, despite the fact that on raw processing and memory terms, there are many more powerful microcontrollers available at lower prices.
+The first reason for basing this project on the CPX is that our school, like many other schools, libraries, maker spaces, etc., purchased class sets of them to teach the popular Code.org Computer Science Discoveries course and other similar curricula.
+CS Discoveries specifically is widely taught in US middle and high schools.
+In exploring and testing various approaches and microcontrollers, it became apparent that in addition to the wide availability there were some significant advantages to the Circuit Playground Express, despite the fact that on raw processing and memory terms, there are many more powerful microcontrollers available at lower prices.

 ##### Advantages:
   * We've already paid for them and have a set sitting in the closet most of the year.
   * Interesting user interface options for synthesizer modules:
     * Circle of 10 LED neopixels works great for common uses like displaying levels and sequencer steps.
     * RBG neopixels allow 3 or more layers of information simultaneously (e.g., blue shows sequence steps, green shows  triggers, red shows active step in sequence).
-    * On board switch allows two-mode interface, e.g., performance mode is switch right and configuration mode is switch left, which works well as a standard for many modules.
+    * On board switch allows two-mode interface, e.g., performance mode is switch right and configuration mode is switch left, which works well as a standard for many modules.,
     * Two built in buttons are minimal but usually enough in combination with switch.
     * Up to 8 capacitive touch pads allow auxiliary button inputs (although somewhat slower and less reliable than the standard buttons).
     * Additional sensors allow development of a variety of interesting controllers (e.g., light-based theramin MIDI controller).